archivedorg/contributing-guide/Code_Of_Conduct.md

-# ProtoSchool Nairobi Code of Conduct
+# Factory24 Code of Conduct

 ## Our Pledge